Interactive Flight Map

 All of our storks are equipped with identifying rings: blue project rings on the left leg, starting with ‘GB’, and smaller metal BTO rings on the right ankle.
 However, to foster a deeper understanding of our storks, we have named some of them.
 As you observe our storks, you’ll notice a pattern in their names.
 The project commenced in 2016, and storks introduced that year have names beginning with the letter ‘A’.
 Those from 2017 carry names starting with ‘B’, and this pattern continues.
 For instance, storks hatched in 2023 are distinguished by names beginning with ‘H’ as you’ll see below.

-The Adventurous Explorer
+The Adventurous Explorers

 GBA5 and his brother GBA6 on their nest at Knepp in June 2023, close to fledging.

-GBL5 and GBL6 on their nest in May 2024.
+GBY9 and GBY8 on their nest in June 2025.

 GBA9 is shown facing forward being watched by his father.
 Photograph by John Hamilton 27th May 2023